California Goes on Lockdown to Prevent Spreading the Novel Coronavirus

 Tweets about this

-BitlyFool.com California Goes on Lockdown to Prevent Spreading the Novel Coronavirus - https://t.co/ml4JLwycQq https://t.co/bDZ4fNzumA 12 minutes ago

-฿ittrail California Goes on Lockdown to Prevent Spreading the Novel Coronavirus https://t.co/TkB0DHLcWm #California… https://t.co/Suymk5Zwwj 21 minutes ago
+Bitcoin Bolt California Goes on Lockdown to Prevent Spreading the Novel Coronavirus https://t.co/Bp9ZcDYaJL #bitcoin14 minutes ago

-webnow#BTC#OIO Everyone in the United States keeps close tabs on the novel coronavirus outbreak.
-In California, the situ… https://t.co/sli1ZHdB9v 22 minutes ago